On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Simulation studies

+Table~\ref{CI.case3.time} reports the average computing time, in seconds, over 1000 simulation runs with \(b=1.2h\), on an AMD EPYC 9R14 processor at 3.69GHz, for both the test of \(\tau_{\SRD}=0.04\) and the construction of the 95\% confidence interval.
+The EL-based procedures are naturally more computationally demanding than CCT, as interval construction requires numerical inversion of the EL ratio.
+Nevertheless, the computing times remain small with all EL-based confidence intervals constructed in less than 0.5 seconds.
+This indicates that Algorithm~1 provides a practically fast implementation of the EL-based methods for moderate sample sizes.
+As expected, the difference-based methods (DB and DR) require more computing time than the other EL-based methods, due to the additional computational cost in the construction of their difference-based weights.

-We further adopt the MSE-optimal bandwidth selectors for $h$ and $b$ in \cite{Calonico2014} to investigate the effectiveness of the various inference methods under such data-driven bandwidths, denoted as $\hat h_{\text{opt}}$ and $\hat b_{\text{opt}}$, respectively.
-Both the MSE-optimal bandwidth selection method and the CCT method introduced above are implemented using the R package \verb"rdrobust".
-Table~\ref{opt.case3} provides numerical summaries for three different settings with $(h,b) = (\hat h_{\text{opt}}, \hat b_{\text{opt}}), (\hat h_{\text{opt}}, 1.2 \hat h_{\text{opt}})$ and $ (\hat h_{\text{opt}}, 1.5\hat h_{\text{opt}})$ based on 10000 replications, including the empirical sizes for $\tau_{\SRD} = 0.5$ at $5\%$ nominal level, empirical coverages at $95\%$ confidence level and the average interval lengths.
+We further adopt the MSE-optimal bandwidth selectors for $h$ and $b$ in \cite{Calonico2014} to investigate the effectiveness of the various inference methods under such data-driven bandwidths, denoted as $\hat h_{\text{mse}}$ and $\hat b_{\text{mse}}$, respectively.
+Table~\ref{opt.case3} provides numerical summaries for four different settings with $(h,b) = (\hat h_{\text{mse}}, \hat b_{\text{mse}}),$ $ (\hat h_{\text{mse}}, \hat h_{\text{mse}}), $ $(\hat h_{\text{mse}}, 1.2 \hat h_{\text{mse}})$ and $ (\hat h_{\text{mse}}, 1.5\hat h_{\text{mse}})$ based on 10000 replications, including the empirical sizes for $\tau_{\SRD} = 0.04$ at $5\%$ nominal level, empirical coverages at $95\%$ confidence level and the average interval lengths.
 Also reported are the average bandwidth values for the selected $h$ and $b$ in each setting.
 A few trends are apparent.
 First, the Orig, TB and DB methods tend to significantly over-reject the null hypothesis, resulting in notable size and coverage errors.
 Second, the three robust methods demonstrate clear improvements in empirical sizes and coverages.
 Among them, DR performs the best, closely followed by TR, while CCT exhibits relatively inferior performance.
 This reaffirms the robustness and effectiveness of our proposed method in enhancing inference performance.
+We also present the results based on the coverage-error-optimal bandwidth selector of \cite{calonico2020ej} in Table~S3 of the supplementary material, where similar patterns are observed.
+Both the MSE-optimal and coverage-error-optimal bandwidth selectors are computed using \texttt{rdrobust}.